 The Sword in the Stone by T.H.
 White

 Finale quote: “The cannons of his adversary were thundering in the tattered morning when the Majesty of England drew himself up to meet the future with a peaceful heart.”

-Ahhh, an incredibly light first book.
+Ahhh, a light-hearted first book!
 I really liked it as it was, but it was only after reading the last book and understanding where its heavy conclusion lie that I came to see the first book with new eyes.
-It’s a book that gets better with each subsequent read!
+It’s a book that gets better with each read!